Serial numbers

 - 10-share from 10000 to 14000, etc.

 The Lehigh Valley Railroad Co. is unusual in that it used a series of certificates printed with nineteen different denominations in three colors, all with the same general design.
-Each denomination had one of three colored borders, but each had sparate custom-engraved borders that contained small engraved denominations in different repeating patterns.
+Each denomination had one of three colored borders.
+However, each denomination had separate custom-engraved borders that contained small engraved denominations in different repeating patterns.
 This series of Lehigh Valley Railroad certificates is made even more unusual in that serial numbers were not pre-printed.

 Analysis positively supports the notion that the Pennsylvania Railroad did the same thing as the Lehigh Valley, except that it issued many more than a mere nineteen variations.

-For three decades, I had assumed American Bank Note Company had printed a series of certificates (shown at right) with pre-printed serial numbers as normal.
-You will notice a green "10" is visible in the share medalion at the top right along with a bold "TEN" printed on the front and a "NET" printed in reverse on the back.
-I had further assumed that the railroad had overprinted the "10, "TEN," and "NET" overprinted denominations at the time of issuance.
+For three decades, I had assumed American Bank Note Company had printed a series of certificates (shown at right) with normal pre-printed serial numbers.
+You will notice a green "10" is visible in the share medallion at the top right and a bold "TEN" printed on the front.
+There is also "TEN" printed in reverse on the back.
+I had further assumed that the railroad had overprinted the "10/TEN" denominations at the time of issuance.
 (Image courtesy of Robert Warchocki.)

-I did not own any those certificates at the time, so examined high-resolution images sent by one of my long-time contributors.
+I did not own any those certificates at the time, so I examined high-resolution images sent by a long-time contributor.
 I contacted him and asked him to re-examine his certificates.
 He confirmed that the green denominations had been printed BEFORE the black text, vignette and border.
-Not only that, but the bold verbal values ("TEN" and the reversed "NET" on the back were printed in perfect registration, front and back.
-That would have been impossible had ABNco used separate plates.
-I don't know ABN's process, but I do know the front and back had to have been printed at the same time.
-There was absolutely no way the values had been overprinted.
+Not only that, but the bold verbal denominations ("TEN" and the reversed "NET") on the back were printed in perfect registration, front and back.
+That would have been impossible had ABNCo used separate plates..

 Since then, I have acquired several certificates and can absolutely confirm the black plate was printed after the green denominations.
-Furthermore, my records of serial number clearly confirm that serial numbers parallel dates and cross denominations.
+Furthermore, my records of serial numbers clearly confirm that serial numbers, like those of the Lehigh Valley, parallel dates and cross denominations.

 This series of Pennsylvania Rail Road certificates can be found with three pre-printed date variations: '18--', '190-' and '19--.'
 That means there are at least 300 (!) possible sub-varieties of this same design.
-I do not expect anyone to try to collect all 300, so I have not create separate variety numbers.
-Moreover, these certificates are NOT at all common.
+I do not expect anyone to try to collect all 300, so I have not created separate variety numbers.
+The Pennsylvania's certificates are NOT common.

 A later series of Pennsylvania Railroad stocks certificates (at right) were printed and issued in the same manner with serial numbers crossing denominations.
-I solicit help in fleshing out this series.
+Certificates from this serials are substantially scarcer than the earlier series, so my knowledge is very limited.
+I need help understanding more about this series.

 Low serial numbers

-For the last forty years, experienced collectors have sought out certificates with serial #1 and have routinely paid premiums of 25% to 75% for their efforts.
+Since inception of the hobby, experienced collectors have sought out certificates with serial #1.
+They have common premiums of 25% to 75% for their efforts.

-Amateur sellers on eBay frequently promote "low" serial numbers (often in the hundreds) hoping to bump up the price for dreadfully common certificates.
-I hate to break it to them, but they are wasting their time.
+Amateur sellers on eBay frequently promote "low" serial numbers (often in the hundreds) hoping to bump up the price of dreadfully common certificates.
+They are wasting their time.

-I have occasionally recorded smaller premiums paid for serials #2 and #3, but not for higher.
-I have encountered a couple collectors who wanted specific serial numbers, but if they were paying premiums, their amounts were insignificant when compared to the highly flexible range of prices paid for certificates in the various markets.
+I have occasionally recorded small premiums paid for serials #2 and #3, but none for higher serial numbers.
+I have encountered a couple collectors who wanted specific serial numbers, but if they were paying premiums, the amounts were insignificant when compared to the highly flexible range of prices paid for certificates across various markets.

 Accuracy of recorded numbers